We compare what's there to find the best deals for you.

 A marginally more convenient option for UK travellers is to land at Belfast City Airport, which is a paltry 5 kilometres (3 miles) from Belfast city centre.
 This airport serves almost exclusively UK routes, which means there is an even higher chance of getting cheap Belfast flights here.

 Aer Lingus and British Airways run services from Belfast City Airport to London Heathrow, but if you are looking for the cheapest flights to Belfast City, check Flybe airfares first.
-This budget carrier operates routes both from big UK cities (London, Birmingham, Liverpool, Manchester, Leeds Bradford (LBA), Glasgow, Cardiff (CWL) and Edinburgh) and from less well-served UK hubs such as Aberdeen (ABZ), East Midlands (EMA), Exeter (EXT), Inverness (INV), Southampton (SOU), and even Newquay (NQY) at certain times of the year.
-Citywing also operates flights from Blackpool (BLK) and the Isle of Man (IOM).
+This budget carrier operates routes both from big UK cities (London City (LCY), Birmingham, Liverpool, Manchester, Leeds Bradford (LBA), Glasgow, Cardiff (CWL) and Edinburgh) and from less well-served UK hubs such as Aberdeen (ABZ), East Midlands (EMA), Exeter (EXT), Inverness (INV), Southampton (SOU), and even Newquay (NQY) at certain times of the year.
+Flybe also operates flights from the Isle of Man (IOM) to Belfast City.

 Don’t write off Belfast just because flying sends you into a cold sweat.
 There are several alternative ways of getting here that don’t involve defying the laws of gravity.